 What models are available?

-To get a list of the resources that the OCR-D/core is aware of:
+To get a list of the (available or installed) file resources that OCR-D/core is aware of:

 The output will look similar to this: